 Password reset functionality¶

-It is possible for TYPO3 Backend users to reset their password if using the default TYPO3 login mechanism.
+TYPO3 backend users can reset their password if they use the default TYPO3 login mechanism.

-To show the reset link, the following criteria needs to be matched:
+To display the reset link on the backend login page, the following criteria must be met:

-The user has a password entered previously (used to indicate that no third-party login was used)
+The user has a password entered previously (indicating that no third-party login has been used).

-The user has a valid email added to their user record
+The user has a valid email address added to their user record.

-The email address is only used once among all Backend users of the instance
+The email address is used only once for all backend users of the instance.

-Once the user has entered their email address, an email is sent out with a link to set a new password, which needs to have a least eight characters.
-The link is valid for 2 hours, and a token is added to the link.
-If the password was provided correctly, it is updated for the user, and they can log in.
+Once the user has entered their email address, an email is sent with a link that allows to set a new password, which must consist of at least eight characters.
+The link is valid for 2 hours and a token is added to the link.
+If the password is entered correctly, it will be updated for the user and they can log in.